 Seniors spent Wednesday mornings learning about different careers by visiting local businesses and hearing from guest speakers.

 --Students experienced some very informative presentations and tours from several departments within United Hospital Center.
 We got to hear from the Nursing Recruiter and tour the Obstetrics unit of the hospital.
 We heard from the director of IT who took us back into the server room and IT department, as well as other areas at the heart of UHC operations.
-We also got to hear from an Occupational Therapist and took a tour of the new United Orthopaedic and Spine Center.
+We also got to hear from a Medical Assistant, a Phlebotomist, and an LPN.

 Juniors spent Wednesday mornings working through the "Making Proud Choices" curriculum with a volunteer from the WV Adolescent Pregnancy Prevention Initiative.

-Evenings were packed full of fun, engaging activities, guest speakers and field trips including a talent show, a ropes course, swimming, movies, a dance, group olympics, and more.
+Evenings were packed full of fun, engaging activities, guest speakers and field trips including a talent show, bonfires, swimming, movies, a dance, shopping, community service, and more.